AdobeDocs/analytics.en/help/analyze/analysis-workspace/home.md

 ## Create a simple project

+## Two ways to build a table

+## Common approach to analysis

+### Step 1: Analyze a dimension

+Use definitions & examples that we have in the training tutorial - this feedback applies to all remaining steps

+### Step 2: Add a metric

+Touch on adding calculated metrics in this section

+### Step 3: Change the date range

+### Step 4: Break down a dimension

+### Step 5: Apply a segment to your data

+### Step 6: Add basic visualizations

+Share a tip about "quick viz" in this section

+### Step 7: Explore advanced visualizations

+Highlight Flow, Fallout, Cohort, Map

+### Step 8: Curate and Share

 ## More information

 * See [What's New in Analysis Workspace](/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md) for updates about features.
 * Other things